safuente/fresco-challenge/README.md

         Token <value_of_the_token_endpoint>

 Then close the window.
 This token is going to be used to request all the endpoint of recipe API

+3) You have 4 endpoints for recipes:

+         POST: create a recipe
+         UPDATE: update recipe value
+         GET: get the list of recipes for the current user GET DETAIL: get a recipe by id

+4) You can check the list of ingredients from the django admin:

+      make superuser

+After that you can acces to the admin to http://localhost:8000/admin using the email and password with the testing credentials in Makefile in superuser command.
+Here you can check the ingredients to use in recipe creation

 ## Other useful commands